-Explanation of the Standard Friction Equation by Ron Kurtus - Succeed in Understanding Physics.
-Key words: Physical Science, resistive force, static, kinetic, normal, coefficient, mu, zero, infinity, area, molecular attraction, cosine, incline, experiment, School for Champions.
+Key words: Standard Friction Equation, Physics, Physical Science, resistive force, static, kinetic, normal, coefficient, mu, zero, infinity, area, molecular attraction, cosine, incline, experiment, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Standard Friction Equation

 by Ron Kurtus (revised 25 May 2014)

 Friction is the resistance to motion of objects in contact with each other.
 The standard friction equation detemines the resistive force of sliding friction for hard surfaces, when you know the normal force pushing the two surfaces together and the coefficient of friction for the two surfaces.

 When applied to sliding friction of hard surfaces, the equation implies that friction is independent of the area of the surfaces in contact.

 This equation can also apply to soft surfaces, rolling friction and fluid friction, but the coefficient of friction may depend on area, shape and viscosity factors.